Amlodipine (am-load-i-peen) Besylate

 Norvapine, or any other medicine containing amlodipine (for example Norvasc)

-other calcium channel blockers such as medicines that contain felodipine, nifedipine or lercanidipine.
+other calcium channel blockers such as medicines with the active ingredient felodipine, nifedipine or lercanidipine

 Check with your doctor or pharmacist if you are unsure if you are taking any of these medicines.